puppetlabs/pcp-specifications/cthun/association.md

  - a *id* string entry set to the message id of the related request
  - a *success* boolean entry that indicates session association was successful
- - an optional *message* field may include the reason why a association failed
+ - an optional *reason* field may include the reason why a association failed

 <a name="error_handling"/>
 Error Handling